frisinacho/frisinacho.github.io/_drafts/first-post.md

 layout: post
 title:  "Hello World!"
 category: personal
-excerpt: "This is my first post here using Jekyll and GitHub Pages"
+excerpt: "This is my first post here using Jekyll and GitHub Pages.
+I've been looking for a custom way to make my own web page and also having my own blog, and writing down using Markdown!
+And I found it here with Jekyll."
 ---
 #Hello World!